pryv/lib-java/README.md

 # Pryv library for Java and Android

+**Inactive development:** The development of this library has been suspended.
+Please refer to the [JavaScript lib](https://github.com/pryv/lib-js) for features you would expect in a Pryv client library.
+Please request a new

 Java library to authorize, authenticate and access Pryv users data as defined in the [Pryv API](http://api.pryv.com/).

 ## Docs